Notices & Events

 Catechesis | Sundays after High Mass

-A new program of catechesis began in late November that continues through Pentecost.
-The group meets twice a month after High Mass for a potluck lunch and discussion of an element of worship.
+The Catechesis group meets twice a month after High Mass for a potluck lunch and discussion of an element of worship.
 Newcomers and visitors are welcome.
 The program is led by Gideon Strauss with Fr.
 Micah and meets in the Father Freeland Room.
 Write to Fr.
 Micah to learn more or sign up, frmicah@stthomas.on.ca

 Study of Ecclesiastes: The Cry of the Anguished Heart